 5) Discuss the prior art references cited by the examiner in depth.

 Detailed information in MPEP

-More information on conducting the interview may be found at the Patent Office website in the Manual of Patent Examiner Procedure (“MPEP”).
+More information on conducting the interview may be found on the Patent Office website in the Manual of Patent Examiner Procedure (“MPEP”).
 (MPEP Chapter 713).